Sinnissippi Mounds: History

 The mounds are a product of the Hopewell tradition which flourished in the Sterling area around 2,000 years ago.
 At that time, the area was at the center of a vast trade network that stretched up and down the Mississippi River.
 Mounds such as the Sinnissippi are common throughout the Mississippi and Ohio River Valleys.

-Modern discovery
+Discovery

 The first European settler in Sterling, Hezekiah Brink, noted the mounds when he arrived in 1834.
 Among some of the other early European settlers was a group of men who were interested in starting a Science Club.
 The Sterling Scientific Club, in existence as early as the 1870s, made one of their goals the investigation of the burial mounds near the Rock River.

 W. C. Holbrook investigated the mounds in 1877 and published a lengthy written account in History of Whiteside County, Illinois, published 1877.
 One year later, another written account of a mound investigation appeared in The Sterling Daily Gazette.
 After the 1870s, the burial mounds were looted and most of the archaeologically significant material removed.